DepthVanish: Optimizing Adversarial Interval Structures for Stereo-Depth-Invisible Patches: Experiments

 \subsection{Experimental Setup}

 \paragraph{Dataset.} For the evaluation of digital attack effectiveness, we adopt the stereo images from KITTI scene flow (KITTI-scene) \cite{kittisceneflow} and DrivingStereo \cite{yang2019drivingstereo} datasets.
-Both datasets composed of stereo images for urban traffic scenes where the image size of KITTI-scene is (1242,375) and DrivingStereo is (1758, 800).
-In more detail, we adopt the four sub-sets of DrivingStereo that captured under different weather conditions (\ie, sunny, foggy, rainy, cloudy) where we report the attack performance for each of them respectively.
+Both datasets are composed of stereo images of urban traffic scenes where the image size of KITTI-scene is (1242, 375) and DrivingStereo is (1758, 800).
+In more detail, we adopt the four sub-sets of DrivingStereo that were captured under different weather conditions (\ie, sunny, foggy, rainy, cloudy) where we report the attack performance for each of them respectively.
 Following \cite{berger2022stereoscopic}, 40 stereo image pairs for each (sub-)dataset are selected to verify the effectiveness of different patches.
 For the physical evaluation, we manually capture stereo images with i3DStreoid \footnote{\url{http://stereo.jpn.org/eng/iphone/help/index.html}} where various safety critical situations are considered.
 We refer readers to the supplemental material for the details of how the physical stereo images are captured and the pipeline we adopted for physical deployment.

 \paragraph{Attack targets.} Following \cite{wong2021stereopagnosia, berger2022stereoscopic}, we apply our attack method to PSMNet \cite{ChangC18PSMN}, DeepPruner \cite{duggal2019deeppruner} and AANet \cite{xu2020aanet} for validating the general attack effectiveness.
-Moreover, we empirically found that they are out-of-date and easily to be disturbed, thus we further select RAFT-Stereo \cite{lipson2021raft} and STereo TRansformer (STTR) \cite{li2021revisiting} which represents the most promising iterative optimization-based methods and transformer-base methods as our main attack targets.
+Moreover, we empirically found that they are out-of-date and can be easily disturbed, thus we further select RAFT-Stereo \cite{lipson2021raft} and STereo TRansformer (STTR) \cite{li2021revisiting} which represent the promising iterative optimization-based methods and transformer-base methods as our main attack targets.
 For the detail hyper-parameter setting and the pretrained checkpoint adopted during the attack, please find all of them in supplemental material.